iamd3vil/magicportal/README.md

 1. `forwarder`: Has to be run in this mode on the server where data has to be received.
 2. `agent`: Has to be run in this mode on the server where multicast isn't supported.

+> Note: TLS can be enabled, but currently `Magicportal` doesn't support client certificates.
+This will be suppported in the future.

 Magicportal needs a config file named `config.json` in the same directory as Magicportal.

 An example config file: